-Drag clicking is also called tap clicking and it’s done by slowly gliding your finger across the mouse button (either left or right).
-The mouse and the finger have to be squeaky clean in order to allow your finger to apply the highest amount of drag while gliding over the mouse button.
-Both the skin and mouse buttons have to be super clean because drag clicking works by creating friction while gliding your finger across a mouse button.
+Drag clicking is also called tap clicking, and it’s done by slowly gliding your finger across the mouse button (left or right).
+The mouse and the finger have to be squeaky clean to allow your finger to apply the highest amount of drag while gliding over the mouse button.
+The skin and mouse buttons must be super clean because drag clicking creates friction while sliding your finger across a mouse button.
 The procedure actuates the mouse switch each time your finger lands on the mouse button.
 The higher the friction, the more clicks per second you can achieve.

-With that said, achieving 20 clicks per second by doing normal mouse clicks is pretty much impossible.
-Except if you can freeze time or something.
-Just try clicking any mouse button 20 times per second with normal movements and you’ll quickly find out just how futile that is.
-This is where drag click comes in.
-By drag clicking, players can reach well above the upper 20 CPS limit thus gaining an important advantage in their favorite games.
+With that said, achieving 20 clicks per second by doing standard mouse clicks is pretty much impossible, except if you can freeze time or something.
+Just try clicking any mouse button 20 times per second with regular movements, and you’ll quickly find out just how futile that is.
+This inefficiency is where drag click comes in.
+Players can reach well above the upper 20 CPS limit by drag clicking, thus gaining an essential advantage in their favorite games.

 Before you even try to perform your first drag click, you should prepare your mouse and fingers.
 The first thing to do is to get isopropyl alcohol (70 percent isopropyl is fine).
 If you don’t have it, soap and water will do just fine.
 Next, clean the mouse button you plan on using for drag clicking (left or right, it doesn’t matter which one you’re using).
 You can use a Q-tip, toilet paper, a kitchen paper towel, microfiber cloth, etc.

-Do note that, if you have a mouse without buttons that are extremely sloped downwards or where the buttons are separate elements and not parts of the mouse body (like on our Logitech G305), you might want to use a different tactic.
+Do note that if you have a mouse without highly sloped downwards buttons or where the buttons are separate elements and not parts of the mouse body (like on our Logitech G305), you might want to use a different tactic.
 Instead of moving the finger with your wrist, try moving it forwards with your whole arm while keeping the wrist stationary.

-We also recommend that, after you learn how to drag click without moving your wrist, slowly start moving the wrist while performing drag clicks.
-Once you learn how to drag click with the wrist movement, you’re pretty much done.
+After you learn how to drag click without moving your wrist, we recommend that you slowly start moving the wrist while performing drag clicks.
+Once you know how to drag click with the wrist movement, you’re pretty much ready.
 Now all you have to do is to practice and improve your technique.
 The most important part is consistency.
 You want to perform a drag click each time you move your finger across the mouse button.
 And that needs patience and practice.

 Now, let’s talk about the best drag-click mice.
 Users all over the internet swear in the A4 Tech Bloody series of mice, especially the A60 and A70.
 And we can see why.
 Both mice feature a high body arc with its apex placed directly in the middle of the mouse body.
-This, combined with the buttons being part of the body instead of being separate elements (like on the aforementioned Logitech G305) and the fact that there’s a generous amount of space between the button and the switch makes these mice perfect for drag clicking.
+This design, combined with the buttons being part of the body and a generous amount of space between the button and the switch, makes these mice perfect for drag clicking.

-So, if you’re looking for a good drag click mouse, these are the features to look for.
-A mouse that has a high arc when observed from the side, with its left and right buttons being part of the body, not separate elements.
-The last feature, lots of space between the button and the switch, isn’t as important but it certainly helps.
+So, if you’re looking for a good drag click mouse, these are the features to look at.
+A mouse with a high arc from the side, with its left and right buttons being part of the body and not separate elements.
+The last feature, lots of space between the button and the switch, isn’t as important, but it certainly helps.
 And don’t forget that you can drag click on almost every mouse.

-When we tried to drag click on the G305 we thought it’s impossible due to the design and separate buttons.
+We thought it was impossible to drag click on the G305 due to the design and separate buttons.
 But after practicing for a couple of minutes, we managed to pull off quite consistent drag clicks.
-Not every try resulted in that sweet sound of our finger pressing the mouse switch dozens of times each second but we’re slowly getting there.
-And don’t forget, high framerate is also important for PvP games, including PvP Minecraft.
+Not every try resulted in that sweet sound of our finger pressing the mouse switch dozens of times each second, but we’re slowly getting there.
+And don’t forget, a high framerate is also essential for PvP games, including PvP Minecraft.